Dreamwalker 2: Chapter 2

 They shared a common interest: anime and novels.
 Their enthusiasm and obsession with these hobbies even led their classmates to jokingly refer to them as anime nerds.
 0

-The comic rental shop was their sanctuary, a place they visited every few days.
-Whenever they discovered a new work that caught their eye and captivated their hearts, they would eagerly share it with each other.
+The comic rental shop was their sanctuary, a place they visited regularly to indulge in their passion.
+Whenever they stumbled upon a new work that caught their eye and captivated their hearts, they would eagerly share it with each other.
 0

 "Hey, did you try it last night?
 How did it go?"
 Meng Yi asked as she approached Yue Lin's desk after class.
 0

 "Ugh, it was useless.
-I didn't dream about anything," Yue Lin replied dejectedly, glancing sideways at her.
+I didn't dream about anything," Yue Lin replied dejectedly, glancing at her sideways.
 "I guess it's not as easy as I imagined..."
 0

 "Well, after hearing you say that yesterday, I suddenly had an idea..."
-Meng Yi said, sitting across from her in the seat in front.
-"Summer vacation is coming up, and we have that free research project, right?
-Why don't we make that our theme?"
+Meng Yi said, turning around in her seat to face Yue Lin.
+"Summer vacation is coming up, and there's that free research project for homework, right?
+Why don't we make our theme about this?"
 0

 "What theme?"
 Yue Lin looked at her in confusion, clearly missing the point.
 0

 "About whether we can travel to another world through dreams!"
 Meng Yi explained excitedly.
 "Don't you want to experience being in a story?
 I believe dreams are actually a connection to another world.
-So I'll design the verification methods, and you can be the test subject.
-What do you think?"
+I'll design the verification methods, and you can be the test subject.
+How does that sound?"
 0

 Yue Lin couldn't help but feel astonished.
 0

-"As long as we can create a decent research record that proves we're serious and not just making things up, the teacher won't care too much!
+"As long as we can produce decent research records that prove we're serious and not just making things up, the teacher won't care!
 After all, it's a free research project!"
 0

 "Mm."
 Yue Lin nodded in understanding.
 0

-"Is it because there is already a tangible entity called 'book' as a basis?"
+"Is it because there is already a tangible 'book' as a basis?"
 0

-"No, it's 'story,'" Meng Yi corrected.
+"No, it's 'works,'" Meng Yi corrected.
 "After all, stories are conceived and crafted from human thoughts.
-However, most stories appear fragmented and chaotic; only a few possess a complete structure and worldview that can even captivate readers.
+However, most of the stories circulating in society appear fragmented and chaotic; only a few manage to maintain a complete structure and worldview, even captivating readers.
 Why do you think that is?"
 0

-"Yes, that's one reason, but mainly it's because what those authors describe truly exists in another realm," Meng Yi said earnestly.
-"The inspiration and thoughts of those authors resonate unconsciously with the worlds of those stories, creating a connection that allows them to record it."
+"Yes, that's one reason.
+But I believe the real reason is that those authors depict worlds that genuinely exist in another space," Meng Yi said earnestly.
+"In essence, it's that those authors' inspirations unknowingly resonate with the worlds where those stories exist, triggering a connection that allows them to record it."
 0

 Table of Contents